 By the time your order is processed, the best available price has risen to $2,352.
 Instead of being filled at $2,350, your order is executed at $2,352.
 The $2 per ounce difference is the slippage.

-In this case, you’ve experienced $40 of negative slippage, meaning your trade opened at a less favorable price than intended, which narrows your potential profit margin.
+In this case, you’ve experienced $40 of negative slippage, meaning your trade opened at a less favorable price and narrowed your profit margin.

 So, the lesson across all markets is the same: the more liquid and orderly the market, the less slippage you’ll face.
-The thinner or more chaotic it is, the more you should prepare for your orders to fill at prices at which you didn’t plan.
+The thinner or more chaotic it is, the more you should expect your orders to fill at unplanned prices.

 Positive slippage, though rarer, works in your favor.
 Suppose you’re long EUR/USD at 1.0850, but extra liquidity drives your fill down to 1.0848.
 That two-pip improvement saves you $20 instantly on a standard lot.